communityinclusion/communityinclusion.org/src/pages/about/glossary.md

 <dt><strong>People First</strong></dt>
 <dd>The name of a number of local&nbsp;<em>self-advocacy</em>&nbsp;groups run by and for people with disabilities.
 Sometimes used as a name for the&nbsp;<em>self-advocacy</em>&nbsp;movement as a whole.</dd>
 <dt><strong>Perkins Act (Carl D. Perkins Vocational and Applied Technology Education Act, P.L.
 101-392)&nbsp;</strong></dt>
-<dd>This federal law requires that individuals with disabilities be provided with equal access to recruitment, enrollment, and placement in vocational activities.
-It also requires that students with disabilities have equal access to the full range of vocational education in the least restrictive environment, and that they be provided equal access to vocational services including recruitment, enrollment, and placement.</dd>
+<dd>This federal law requires that individuals with disabilities be provided with general access to recruitment, enrollment, and placement in vocational activities.
+It also requires that students with disabilities have general access to the full range of vocational education in the least restrictive environment, and that they be provided general access to vocational services, including recruitment, enrollment, and placement.</dd>
 <dt><strong>person with a disability&nbsp;</strong></dt>
 <dd>A variety of definitions are used, and it is important to understand which one applies when reviewing legal or medical information.
 Legally defined in the Rehabilitation Act of 1973 (as amended) and the Americans with Disabilities Act of 1990 as &ldquo;a person who has a physical or mental impairment that substantially limits one or more major life activities of such individual; has a record of such an impairment; or is regarded as having such an impairment.&rdquo; See also&nbsp;<em>disability, individual with a disability.</em></dd>
 <dt><strong>person-centered model</strong></dt>